How to Fix Access “Compile Error: Can’t Find Project or Library”?

 regsvr32 “c:\program files\common files\microsoft shared\dao\dao360.dll”

-Sometimes, the problem is not get resolved until you re-register the library.
+Sometimes, the problem is not resolved until you re-register the library.
 So, first of all, unregister the library with this command and then follow the above one to re-register it again:

 • Uncheck the missing library in access.